Food myths and cancer

 What are carcinogenic foods?

 If something is carcinogenic, it means that it could cause cancer.
 There aren’t many foods that cause cancer, but eating processed and red meat can increase the risk of bowel cancer.
-Read on to find out about other food types.

 Does acrylamide or burnt food cause cancer?

 Foods such as burnt toast or crispy potatoes contain a chemical called acrylamide.
 This is created when certain foods are cooked at high temperatures for a long time.
 But eating foods that contain acrylamide doesn’t cause cancer in humans.